Are you wondering, “what sound does an elephant make?”

 Click play below, and you can listen to the different noises.
 How would you describe it?
 A trumpet?
 A snort?
 A rumble?

-All three would be correct because elephants can make a huge array of sounds, some of them at a low frequency that humans are unable to hear.
+All three would be correct because elephants can make a huge array of sounds — some of them at a low frequency that humans are unable to hear.

-In this article we explore all the different elephant sounds and what they mean.
 Then you can find out where to experience an elephant orchestra in the wild!

 Rumbling is the regular form of communication with each other.

-Elephants also make roaring sounds, barks, grunts, snorts and can also imitate other sounds.
+Elephants also make roaring sounds, barks, grunts, snorts, and can also imitate other sounds.

 There’s no wild sound to rival that of an elephant orchestra.
 Different pachyderms start trumpeting at the same time, and soon it’s a brass band of noise that echoes far into the distance.

 Trumpeting is the elephant’s most recognizable sound, certainly to our ears.
 They emit it when stimulated.